-The Group's and the Company's other financial liabilities include borrowings, trade and other payables and finance lease liabilities.
+The Group's and the Company's other financial liabilities include borrowings, trade and most of the other payables, amount due to a Director, an associate, a subsidiary and finance lease liabilities.

 Other financial liabilities are subsequently measured at amortised cost using the effective interest method.
 Borrowings are classified as current liabilities unless the Group has an unconditional right to defer settlement of the liability for at least 12 months after the end of the reporting period.